 How do you go about writing one?

-Creating a business plan is an organized and detailed process which helps you define the key metrics associated with your business.
-For this, you need to have a mindset which helps you to make strategic decisions while having realistic expectations.
+Creating a business plan is an organized and detailed process that helps you define the key metrics associated with your business.
+For this, you need to have a mindset that helps you to make strategic decisions while having realistic expectations.
 To begin with, ask yourself: